 Another catheter designed for lesion cutting is also advanced across the blockage site.
 A low-pressure balloon attached next to the cutter, is inflated, exposing lesion material to the cutter.

 A drive unit is turned on, causing the cutter to spin.
 The doctor advances a lever on the drive unit that in turn advances the cutter.
 The pieces of blockage it cuts away are stored in a section of the catheter called a nosecone until they are removed at the end of the procedure.

 Rotating the catheter while inflating and deflating the balloon makes it possible to cut the blockage in any direction, leading to uniform debulking.
 A stent may also be placed.
 This is a latticed metal scaffold put inside the coronary artery to keep the vessel open.

-After the procedure, the doctor injects contrast media and takes an x-ray to check for any change in the arteries.
-Following this, the catheter is removed and the procedure is completed.
+After the procedure, the doctor injects dye and takes an X-ray to check for change in the arteries.
+Then the catheter is removed and the procedure is over.

 Review Date 9/7/2021

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.